Legal experts review Black Minnesota teen's life sentence

 The death of George Floyd — killed by police in May at a south Minneapolis corner store just three blocks from where Tyesha was shot — has put a spotlight on Minnesota and its long history of racial injustice.

-Many members of the state's African American community feel the system is stacked against them, from the time of their arrest to the charges and the courts, to the length of their sentences.
+Many members of the state’s African American community feel the system is stacked against them, from the time of their arrest and charges filed, to the length of their sentences.

-The 1990s and 2000s were some of the worst for young Black men in America.
+The 1990s and 2000s resulted in the highest rate of incarceration ever seen in America, and young Black men were disproportionately affected.

-A largely discredited theory about a remorseless, teen criminals — dubbed "superpredators" — resulted in a tripling of the number of youths thrown in adult facilities, thousands of them sentenced to life.
+A largely discredited theory about a remorseless, teen criminals — dubbed “superpredators” — resulted in a tripling of the number of youths thrown into adult facilities, thousands of them sentenced to life.
 The vast majority were African American.
-While the pendulum has plainly started to swing back, without reforms, many of those young men will likely die in prison.
+While that trend has started to reverse, those already convicted remain in prison where many will likely die.

-Perry Moriearty, an associate professor at the University of Minnesota Law School, said the state has long prided itself on having a progressive penal system, but that is clearly not true when it comes to the punishment of young Black males.
+Perry Moriearty, an associate professor at the University of Minnesota Law School, said the state has long prided itself on having a progressive penal system, but that is not true when it comes to the punishment of young African American males.

 “Black juveniles in Minnesota are eight times more likely to be prosecuted as adults than white juveniles, and we subject them to extraordinarily harsh sentences,” she said.
 “Even as states across the country are abandoning life sentences for adolescents, we continue to permit life without parole or its equivalent.
 We are on our way to becoming an outlier.”